Forgotten Playland (FP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Forgotten Playland Historical Price

-According to the latest data gathered on Forgotten Playland live price page, the current price of Forgotten Playland is 0USD.
-The circulating supply of Forgotten Playland(FP) is 4.41B FP , giving it a market capitalization of $2.15M.
+According to the latest data gathered on Forgotten Playland live price page, the current price of Forgotten Playland is 0.0004943USD.
+The circulating supply of Forgotten Playland(FP) is 4.41B FP , giving it a market capitalization of $2.18M.

 The Forgotten Playland Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.